typora/typora-issues/README.md

 # Typora

-[Typora](http://typora.io) (beta) is a minimal markdown editor, providing new ways for reading and writing markdown.
+[Typora](http://typora.io) is a minimal markdown editor, providing new ways for reading and writing markdown.
+It is currently in beta.

+Typora is commercial software (not open source), but is free during beta.
+[Typora on GitHub](https://github.com/typora) supports collaboration between its developer (@abnerlee) and its *user community*, providing a place to transparently report issues, collect feedback and discuss future direction.
+It also provides open source resources for user customization of themes.

 # What this Repository is for